ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 Individual settings can be made for the release cycle of processes and objects.

-First, create a new Type in the list.
-Then, go to Detail Content and select a type (or types) for which your settings should be applied.
+First, create a new Type of Release cycle setting in the list.
+Then, go to Detail Content and select a type (or types) for which your settings should be applied, e.g. Main Processes and Sub Processes.

-There are following options:

-__Option 1:__
+For individual configuration, the following options are available:

+__Option 1: Valid from day span__

-Set the number of days after which the process receives the state 'Valid' (after release) in field 'Valid from day span'.
+Set the number of days after which the process finally has the state 'Valid' (after release).
+So the state changes from "Released" to "Valid".

-__Option 2:__
+__Option 2: Prohibit direct release__

-Activate 'Prohibit direct release' if the workflow should be started in any case.
-The state 'Released' will then never be selectable in release dialogue.
+Activate this checkbox if the workflow should be started in any case, even if the same User is entered as Respoonsible and Author.
+The state 'Released' will then never be selectable in the release dialogue.

-__Option 3:__
+__Option 3: Approver users / Approver user groups__

-This functionality allows to add further Approvers or Approver groups to the release cycle.
+This functionality allows to add further single Approver users or Approver user groups to the release cycle.
 Furthermore, the state 'Ready for Approval' is added to the dialog window.

 ![screen](../media/approver_workflow.png)

-The new order of participants of the release cycle will then be: QA (if set) – Approver/Approver group – Responsible.
+The new order of participants of the release cycle will then be: Author - QA (if set) – Approver/Approver group – Responsible.

-Please note that this field Approver/Approver group is obligatory by default.
-In case it should be a mandatory field, this has to be set up via the Extended Configuration ('Change' dialog).
+Please note that this field Approver/Approver group is optional by default.
+In case it should be a mandatory field, this has to be set up via the Extended Configuration (in the 'Change' dialog).

+Please note that is also required to make settings in the User Management.
+This is also relevant if a group of Quality Managers has to approve instead of one single Quality Manager.

+Find more about the User Management [here](https://docs.symbioworld.com/admin/administration/user-management/users/).

+__Option 4: Approval count__

+Set the number of Users of an Approver group or a Quality Manager group that has to approve a process or objects before the request for approval is sent to the next instance of the release cycle.
+As soon the number of approvals is reached, the tasks for the remaining members of this group are removed.

-Activate your settings by checkbox and click on 'Apply changes' in the toolbar.
+Finally, activate your settings by checkbox and don't forget to click on 'Apply changes' in the toolbar.

 ## Fact sheets